ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

--   **Midterm Examination**: The midterm is an online cumulative assessment covering all of the material from the class, programming, and laboratory sessions, as outlined on the review sheet.
+-   **Midterm Examination**: The midterm is an online cumulative assessment covering all of the material from the class, programming, and laboratory sessions, as outlined on the course schedule.
 Unless prior arrangements are made with the course instructor, all students will be expected to use their computer to take this test on the scheduled date and complete the test in the stated period of time.

--   **Final Examination**: The final is an online cumulative assessment covering all of the material from the class, programming, and laboratory sessions, as outlined on the review sheet.
+-   **Final Examination**: The final is an online cumulative assessment covering all of the material from the class, programming, and laboratory sessions, as outlined on the course schedule.
 Unless prior arrangements are made with the course instructor, all students will be expected to use their computer to take this test on the scheduled date and complete the test in the stated period of time.

--   **Source Code Surveys**: Graded on a checkmark basis and building on material in the textbook and the content covered during that day's in-person classroom session, technical challenges have the following goals: (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbook.
+-   **Source Code Surveys**: Graded on a checkmark basis and building on material in the textbook and the content covered during that week's in-person classroom sessions, source code surveys have the following goals:
+    (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and on the course web site and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbook and course web site.

--   **Programming Projects**: Graded on a checkmark basis and building on material in the textbook, the content covered during that week's in-person classroom session, and the weekly technical challenges, the programming projects further equip a learner to solve new problems in the field of data abstraction by applying --- in a new way --- their knowledge of the facts, techniques, and rules of data abstraction and rigorous Python programming.
+-   **Programming Projects**: Graded on a checkmark basis and building on material in the textbook and on the course web site, the content covered during that week's in-person classroom session, and the source code surveys, the programming projects further equip a learner to solve new problems in the field of data abstraction by applying --- in a new way --- their knowledge of the facts, techniques, and rules of data abstraction and rigorous Python programming.

 -   **Engineering Efforts**: These assignments invite students to explore different techniques for rigorously designing, implementing, evaluating, and